1927 Grand Prix season: The Championship in Europe

 By the time of the next Grand Prix, in Spain, Talbot had withdrawn from motor-racing with the company facing an uncertain financial future.
 Bugatti did arrive to contest the race with Delage.
 The seventh and final starter was local Bilbao driver José Joaquín Palacio driving a Maserati Tipo 26.
 At noon, from a rolling start, Benoist took the lead.
 Palacio's Maserati was immediately in trouble and out of the race.
 Benoist and Materassi pulled away from the others, over a minute behind by lap 5.
 Materassi lost a minute when he skidded at a corner and bumped a wall, but pitted early to refuel to get him to the end of the race.
 At halfway Benoist had his fuel stop and came out less than a minute ahead of Materassi.
 Conelli was a further minute behind for Bugatti, now well ahead of Louis Chiron (reserve driver for Dubonnet) and Bourlier.

 When Benoist had to stop again five laps later to change spark plugs, Materassi took the lead.
 When he then stopped to change a wheel, Materassi came out barely a car-length ahead of Benoist.
 They duelled back and forth for thirty minutes until Materassi cut a corner too tight, went off the road and hit another wall.
 Although uninjured, this time his car's suspension was too damaged to continue.
 Benoist only narrowly missed both the Bugatti and a quarry-wagon.
 Chiron crashed with four laps to go, and was fortunate not to get a serious head injury as he had chosen to wear a hard crash-helmet.
 These left only three cars in the race, leaving Benoist to take another comfortable victory, ahead of Conelli's Bugatti, and teammate Bourlier's Delage.

 Bugatti failed to show, once again, at the nominally mandatory Italian Grand Prix.
 Fiat withdrew their entries for Pietro Bordino and Carlo Salamano, citing that the new cars were untested over a grand prix distance.
-But the Americans returned after a year away, with Indianapolis-winner George Souders in his Duesenberg, and Earl Cooper and Peter Kreis in front-wheel-drive Cooper-Millers.
+But the Americans returned after a year away, with Indianapolis-winner George Souders in his Duesenberg, and Earl Cooper and Pete Kreis in front-wheel-drive Cooper-Millers.
 Delage confidence was such that only Benoist was entered.
 The American cars were designed for oval-racing and unsuited to the European road-courses.
 Compared to the five-speed gearboxes of the Delage, the Miller (used to rolling starts) only employed a two-speed gearing.
 It was ironic, that even though there were only six starters, the race had more manufacturers represented than in any GP race of the 2-year 1.5-litre formula.